mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/busqueda/index.md

 It caught the reverse shell!

-### Spawning a tty & establishing persistence
+### Spawning a pty & establishing persistence

-Let's use SSH to spawn a tty and to establish persistence.
+Let's use SSH to spawn a pty and to establish persistence.

 Our home folder doesn't contain a `.ssh` folder, so I'll create one.
 Then I'll create a private key, and I'll add the corresponding public key to